 How to Make Sheet Pan Chicken Great

-Typically, we have most of the ingredients for these recipes on hand and those we don't, we substitute or run out to the store and pick them up.
-Some nights we make them exactly as written but other times we substitute ingredients or add some to change them up a bit.
-Just depends on how adventurous we're feeling.
+Typically, we have most of the ingredients for these recipes on hand, and those we don't, we substitute or run out to the store and pick them up.
+Some nights, we make them exactly as written, but other times, we substitute ingredients or add some to change them up.
+It just depends on how adventurous we're feeling.

 Marinating Makes the Difference When It Comes to Sheet Pan Chicken

-What I learned from this experience is just how great chicken can be when marinated for 24 hours.
+I learned from this experience how great chicken can be when marinated for 24 hours.
 Wow!
-I've always thought chicken is a conduit for sauces because chicken today doesn't have much flavor unless you buy it locally from a farm.
+I've always thought chicken is a conduit for sauces because chicken today only has a little flavor if you buy it locally from a farm.
 This marinated chicken was incredible.

 Marinates Don't Have to Be All Liquids

-I've always thought of marinades as mostly liquid that your ingredients swim in.
+I've always considered marinades mostly liquid that your ingredients swim in.
 For example, I like to marinate chicken or pork in a Soy Vay Island Teriyaki.
-I add the chicken or pork to a zip-lock bag and then some Soy Vay and let it sit for a few hours.
+I add the chicken or pork to a zip-lock bag, then some Soy Bay, and let it sit for a few hours.

-Delicious, but let it sit for 24 hours and it's even better.
+It's delicious, but let it sit for 24 hours, and it's even better.

-It's important you use fresh plums that are not rock hard.
+You must use fresh plums that are not rock-hard.
 You want them a little on the soft side.
-If you can only find hard plums at the market, stick them in a paper bag for a couple of days to get them nice and ripe.
+If you can only find hard plums at the market, stick them in a paper bag for a few days to get them nice and ripe.

-We added some new potatoes to this dish but next time I make it, I'm going to add carrots and mushrooms to the roasting pan.
-You can try adding whatever ingredients you enjoy and have on hand.
-I can see beets, asparagus or even leeks.
+We added some new potatoes to this dish, but I will add carrots and mushrooms to the roasting pan next time I make it.
+You can add whatever ingredients you enjoy and have on hand.
+I can see beets, asparagus, or even leeks.

 I would also use a bigger roasting pan and cook more chicken so everyone can have two pieces.
 It's that good.